-There are a couple of things about the video below that you need to know:
+Before you watch it, there are a couple of things you need to know:

-It’s actually a “tribute” to the great former Cardinals catcher Ted Simmons, who was one of the few bright spots of the team during the 70’s, a decade which marked the end of the line for the likes of future Hall of Famers, Bob Gibson and Lou Brock.
+It’s actually a “tribute” to the great former Cardinals catcher Ted Simmons, who was one of the few bright spots on the 70’s era Cardinals, a decade which marked the end of the line for the likes of future Hall of Famers, Bob Gibson and Lou Brock.

 Those under the age of 30 especially, have no idea just how bad it was.
 It was as if we channeled the Cubs for an entire decade!

 This video starts with one of those Cards-Cubs classic battles.
-The date was September 22, 1974, and oddly enough, the Cards were actually contending for a division championship, a rarity as we’ve established during this time period.
+The date was September 22, 1974, and oddly enough, the Cards were actually contending for a division championship, a rarity during this time period.

 From a terrific article detailing the incident: